|The School Board of Monroe County|

 The names, titles, and/or contact information of the persons presently serving as Compliance Officers may change from time to time, and such changes shall be deemed technical corrections within the meaning of Bylaw 0131.1 and shall be made pursuant to that bylaw.

-The Compliance Officer will be available during regular school/work hours to discuss concerns related to unlawful harassment, to assist employees, applicants, other members of the School District community, and third parties who seek support or advice when informing another individual about "unwelcome" conduct, or to intercede informally on behalf of the individual.
+A Compliance Officer will be available during regular school/work hours to discuss concerns related to unlawful harassment, to assist students, other members of the School District community, and third parties who seek support or advice when informing another individual about "unwelcome" conduct, or to intercede informally on behalf of the individual in those instances where concerns have not resulted in the filing of a formal complaint and where all parties are in agreement to participate in an informal process.

-Any Board employee who directly observes unlawful harassment of a student is obligated, in accordance with this policy, to report such observations to the Anti-Harassment Compliance Officer within two (2) business days.
-Thereafter, the Compliance Officer, or his/her designee, must contact the individual(s) within two (2) business days to advise s/he/them of the Board's intent to investigate the alleged misconduct, including the obligation of the compliance officer or designee to conduct an investigation following the procedures outlined below.
-If the complaint involves a student, the Anti-Harassment Compliance Officer, or his/her designee, must contact the student, if s/he is over eighteen (18) years of age, or the student’s parents if s/he is under the age of eighteen (18) within two (2) business days to advise s/he/them of the Board's intent to investigate the alleged misconduct, including the obligation of the compliance officer or designee to conduct an investigation following the procedures outlined below.
+Any Board employee who directly observes unlawful harassment of a student is obligated, in accordance with this policy, to report such observations to one of the Anti-Harassment Compliance Officers within two (2) business days.
+Thereafter, the Compliance Officer or designee must contact the student, if over age eighteen (18) or the student's parents if under the age eighteen (18), within two (2) business days to advise s/he/them of the Superintendent's/Superintendent's designeeís intent to investigate the alleged misconduct, including the obligation of the compliance officer or designee to conduct an investigation following all the procedures outlined for a formal complaint.

-Compliance Officers are assigned to accept complaints of unlawful harassment directly from any member of the School District community or a visitor to the District, or to receive complaints that are initially filed with a school building administrator.
+Compliance Officers are assigned to accept complaints of unlawful harassment directly from any member of the School District community or a visitor to the District, or to receive complaints which are initially filed with a school building administrator.
 Upon receipt of a complaint either directly or through a school building administrator, the Compliance Officer will begin either an informal or formal process (depending on the request of the member of the School District community alleging harassment), or the Compliance Officer will designate a specific individual to conduct such a process.
-In the case of a formal complaint, the Compliance Officer will prepare, after consultation with the Board Attorney, recommendations for the Superintendent or will oversee the preparation of such recommendations by a designee.
-All members of the School District community must report incidents of unlawful harassment that are reported to them to a Compliance Officer within five (5) calendar days of learning of the incident.
+In the case of a formal complaint, the Compliance Officer will prepare, after consultation with, the Superintendent/Superintendentís Designee, recommendations for the School Board/Superintendent or will oversee the preparation of such recommendations by a designee.
+All members of the School District community must report incidents of unlawful harassment which are reported to them to a Compliance Officer within five (5) calendar days of learning of the incident.

 Investigation and Complaint Procedure

-Due to the sensitivity surrounding complaints of unlawful harassment, time lines are flexible for initiating the complaint process; however, individuals should make every effort to file a complaint within thirty (30)calendar days after the conduct occurs while the facts are known and potential witnesses are available.
-Once the formal complaint process begins, the investigation will be completed in a timely manner (ordinarily, within fifteen (15) calendar days of the complaint being received).
+Due to the sensitivity surrounding complaints of unlawful harassment or retaliation, time lines are flexible for initiating the complaint process; however, individuals should make every effort to file a complaint within thirty (30) calendar days after the conduct occurs while the facts are known and potential witnesses are available.
+Once the formal complaint process is begun, the investigation will be completed in a timely manner (ordinarily, within fifteen (15) calendar days of the complaint being received).

 Informal Complaint Procedure

 The goal of the informal complaint procedure is to stop inappropriate behavior and to investigate and facilitate resolution through an informal means, if possible.
-The informal complaint procedure is provided as a less formal option for a student who believes s/he has been unlawfully harassed.
+The informal complaint procedure is provided as a less formal option for a student who believes s/he has been unlawfully harassed or retaliated against.
 This informal procedure is not required as a precursor to the filing of a formal complaint.

 However, all complaints of harassment involving a District employee, any other adult member of the School District community, or a third party against a student will be formally investigated.

 As an initial course of action, if an individual feels that s/he is being unlawfully harassed and s/he is able and feels safe doing so, the individual should tell or otherwise inform the harasser that the conduct is unwelcome and must stop.
+Such direct communication should not be utilized in circumstances involving sexual violence.
 The complaining individual should address the allegedly harassing conduct as soon after it occurs as possible.
 The Compliance Officers is available to support and counsel individuals when taking this initial step or to intervene on behalf of the individual if requested to do so.
 An individual who is uncomfortable or unwilling to inform the harasser of his/her complaint is not prohibited from otherwise filing an informal or a formal complaint.
 In addition, with regard to certain types of unlawful harassment, such as sexual harassment, the Compliance Officer may advise against the use of the informal complaint process.

 An individual who believes s/he has been unlawfully harassed may make an informal complaint, either orally or in writing: (1) to a teacher, other employee, or building administrator; (2) to the Superintendent or other District-level employee; and/or (3) directly to one of the Compliance Officers.